Principles and Transparency on Machine Learning Tools

 Photography is a hobby.
 I enjoy the process of capturing and editing photographs.
 All photographs are real.

-However, modern photo editors use AI in many of the tools i use to process photographs.
+Modern photo editors use AI in many of the tools I use to process photographs.
 Any images generated with AI will be tagged, as well as any photographs where AI has been used to materially alter the image.
 No tags will be added where AI is used as part of a standard full-image correction filter (sharpness, noise reduction, colour correction).

 Code

 Writing code is both a career and hobby.
 This site for example, is hand rolled HTML, CSS, and JS; all built with a custom Ruby on Rails backend.
-Much was built before tools like Github copilot or Cluade code existed.
-As such, I have a strong preference for writing code myself.
-However, I have been using more and more AI tooling as an aid when writing code, which makes it harder to transparently state how much is AI generated, vs exactly what i _would_ have written myself.
+Much was built before tools like Github copilot or Claude code existed.
+As such, I have a strong preference for writing code myself, however, I have been using more and more AI tooling as an aid when writing code, which makes it harder to transparently state how much is AI generated, vs exactly what I would have written myself.